-Maryland Medical Cannabis Patient ID Cards
+Maryland Medical Cannabis Patient/Caregiver ID Cards

-Steps to Obtain a Patient ID Card:
+Steps for Patient Registration/ID Card:

 - Step 1.
 Submit an online patient application.
 Wait to receive approval from MMCC and your MMCC-issued ID Number.